eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

     The `/user-tools/activate` script will make the forge executables available in your environment.

-## Getting Started
+## User guide

 In order to debug your code on Alps, you need to:

 1. pull the linaro-forge uenv on the target Alps vCluster
 - install the Forge/DDT client on your laptop
 - build an executable with debug flags
-- launch a job with the debugger on Alps.
+- launch a job with the debugger on Alps
+- start debugging.

 ### Pull the Linaro Forge uenv on the Alps cluster